Bell Mobility Terms of Service

 - What if I lose, damage or fail to return the Loaner Device?

-- How does Bell bill me for Bell Services?
+- How does Bell bill me?

-- How can I pay for Bell Services?
+- How can I pay Bell?

 - Will Bell ever require an immediate interim payment?